-Port Lincoln has experienced slow population growth since 2006, with a minor increase in population every year since 2006 besides a small downturn between 2014 and 2017 (Profile ID 2022).
+The City of Port Lincoln Local Government Area has experienced slow population growth since 2006, with a minor increase in population every year since 2006 besides a small downturn between 2014 and 2017 (Profile ID 2022).
+Some of the surrounding suburbs located in the District Council of Lower Eyre Peninsula have grown at a much faster rate.